KosinskiLab/pyTME/doc/quickstart/matching/constrained.rst

     You can use your own methods for generating seed points.
 Constrained template matching merely expects a STAR file as specification of the constraints with columns for coordinates (rlnCoordinateX, rlnCoordinateY, rlnCoordinateZ) and zyz angles (rlnAngleRot, rlnAngleTilt, rlnAnglePsi).

 Briefly, Mosaic uses membrain-seg [4]_ to create an initial segmentation of the viral membrane.
 This process can be triggered using the **Membrane** button in the **Intelligence** tab.
-Since the data membrane is fairly well resolved, the segmentation does not require extensive manual refinement and can directly be used for mesh creation.
+Since the membrane is well resolved, the segmentation does not require extensive manual refinement and can directly be used for mesh creation.

 .. figure:: ../../_static/examples/constrained/iav_segmentation.png
    :width: 100 %

    IAV membrane segmentation in Mosaic.
 Shown is a yz-projection of the simulated tomogram and the membrane segmentation in red.

 The simple spherical geometry of the virus can be described by a convex hull, which we can fit in Mosaic by selecting the membrane segmentation and clicking the **Mesh** button in the **Parametrization** tab.
 We can now draw seed points from the created mesh.
 We want the seed points to roughly align with the center of mass of the glycoproteins, because this is where we expect template matches.
 This alignment does not have to be very precise, but it helps to further constraint matching down the line.
-You can achieve this by clicking the drop-down arrow of the **Sample** button, changing the *Mode* to *Distance*, the sampling to *40* and the offset to *80* (these correspond to Ångstrom).
+You can achieve this by clicking the drop-down arrow of the **Sample** button, changing the *Mode* to *Distance*, the sampling to *40* and the offset to *80*.

 - Sampling (40 Å): This controls the distance between adjacent seed points on the surface.
 Smaller values create denser sampling with more seed points.
 - Offset (80 Å): This moves seed points away from the membrane surface along the normal vector.
 For this IAV example, 80 Å positions the seed points approximately at the center of mass of the glycoproteins.